musialp/web_training/README.md

 Repository for storing code created during training.
 Readme file will be updated regularly as I complete courses and exercises.
+More notable projects can be found in separate repositories.

 # Completed courses and exercises